martydingo/content-dingo.foo/portfolio/AXP192 Component for ESPHome.md

 ## Installation

-Copy the components to a custom_components directory next to your .yaml configuration file, or include directly from this repository.
+Copy the components to a custom_components directory next to your .yaml configuration file, or include directly from this repo.

 ## Configuration